atzori/mineral/README.md

 -------------------
 We developed the following function (the `wfn` prefix stands for `<http://webofcode.org/wfn/>`):

-    wfn:mr(?query [, ?i0, ?i1, ...])
+    wfn:mr([?acc,] ?query [, ?i0, ?i1, ...])

 that can be used with different optimization strategies (configurable server-side):

   - `none` - no optimization used to cut off search space (may not end up in case of cycles in the graph)
-  - `memo` - memoization is used to cut off loops (circles in the graph) and increase speed on already-seen states in the search space
-  - `fast` - accumulator-based recursion inspired by Zaniolo's technique is used to cut off unnecessary branches in the search space including loops (the first parameter, `?i0`, must be used as an accumulator to be minimized, see below)
+  - `fast` - accumulator-based recursion inspired by Zaniolo's technique is used to cut off unnecessary branches in the search space including loops (the first parameter, `?acc`, must be provided and used as an accumulator to be minimized, see below)

-In both versions, optimization can be disabled via server configuration.
+  - `auto` - automatically chose between none and fast by detecting if an accumulator has been provided to the `mr` function (default)

+In both versions, caching (memoization) of partial results can be enabled to cut off loops (circles in the graph) and increase speed on already-seen states in the search space.

 Install and compile *(tested with Fuseki 3.8.0)*
 -------------------
 1. ensure you have OpenJDK 8 or later correctly installed
 2. download and extract [Apache Fuseki 2](https://jena.apache.org/download/#apache-jena-fuseki) on directory `./fuseki`
 3. compile Java source code of functions: `./compile`
-4. run fuseki using testing settings: `OPT=memo ./run-fuseki`
+4. run fuseki using testing settings: `OPT=auto CACHE=false ./run-fuseki`
     - fuseki server settings in `config/config.ttl`
     - initial data in `config/dataset.ttl`
     - log4j settings in `config/log4j.properties`
-    - optimization is `memo` by default, use `OPT=fast` for fast optimization or `OPT=none` to disable optimization
+    - optimization is `auto` by default, use `OPT=fast` for fast optimization or `OPT=none` to disable optimization
+    - caching is disabled by default, use `CACHE=true` to enable memoization of results
 5. go to: [http://127.0.0.1:3030](http://127.0.0.1:3030) and run a recursive query (see examples below)